 The Chandrampalli dam is located in Karnataka, in the district of Gulbarga.
 It is one of the primary dams constructed on the bed of river Bhima (during 1973).
 The dam is surrounded by the thick covers of Gottam Gotta forest.
 There is an island located on the Dam which has attracted various tourists and visitors.
 The Dam is about 28.65 meters high and 926 meters long.
-The pleasant weather on the dam is accompanied by the beautiful scape of the two mountains that are connected through the Dam.
+The pleasant weather of the town is accompanied by the beautiful scape of the two mountains that are connected through the Dam.
 The region has emerged as an ideal location for trekking and camping.

 The Chandrampalli dam is an earthen dam and hence is built of sand, loam, clay and other materials.
 The Dam has 6 spillway gates, located at the southern end of the dam.
 The dam can hold a water level up to 496.21 meters.
 It has a storage capacity of 34.19 mcm.
 It also has a pathway, broad enough for walking or driving across the dam.
 The dam is 962 meters long and 28.65 meters high.
 The flow of the river Bhima at the dam rises during monsoons and dries up during the summer.
 The area around the dam is not densely civilized because of which tourists can enjoy the natural beauty of the place.
 This has also contributed to the emergence of this place as a beautiful tourist place.